CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a concise, well-structured recipe skill that provides concrete CLI commands for a three-step post-mortem workflow.
-Its main weaknesses are the lack of validation between steps (e.g., confirming doc creation before scheduling) and hardcoded values like dates that reduce practical reusability.
-The prerequisite skills are mentioned but not linked.
+A concise, well-structured recipe that provides concrete commands for a three-step post-mortem workflow.
+Its main weaknesses are the lack of validation between steps (e.g., confirming doc creation before scheduling) and hardcoded values like dates that should be parameterized.
+The prerequisite callout is a nice touch but could benefit from direct links to the referenced skills.

 Suggestions